U.S. banks make cool technology, realize it can be sold

-U.S. banks including Goldman Sachs Group Inc (GS.N), Morgan Stanley (MS.N) and JPMorgan Chase & Co (JPM.N) are spinning out or selling a range of tools that pertain to data security, mobile applications and “systems integration,” the process of flattening layers of aging technology.
+U.S. banks including Goldman Sachs Group Inc, Morgan Stanley and JPMorgan Chase & Co are spinning out or selling a range of tools that pertain to data security, mobile applications and “systems integration,” the process of flattening layers of aging technology.

 So far, the banks are not making much money from these efforts, especially compared to what they have had to spend on technology in recent years.
 Between upgrades of hardware and software, creating new apps and bolstering cybersecurity defenses, tech is fast becoming one of the industry’s largest expenses.